em-a-zed/Behave_Yourself/_contents/What_You_Need_Hardware.md

 	In our lab we employ circular arenas of varying diameters, according to the type of experimental setup employed (i.e. single animal *vs* multiple animals) (Meda et al. 2020), (Meda et al. 2022).
 Such arenas are made from transparent (or semi-transparent) colourless 3D-printed resin.
 The design of the arenas can be done in many ways.
 One of these is to employ technical drawing software, such as Inkscape, to produce a vectorialized profile of the circular arena (i.e. a side view plane) which can then be \"spun\" virtually around it's center to produce a 3D solid of revolution using software, such as OpenSCAD, which allows to export the design as a file representing the 3D structure in a format which can be used to instruct a 3D printer to produce the solid object represented in the diagram using the desired material (such as transparent resin).
 A possible workflow for the design of a circular arena with the characteristics described in (Simon and Dickinson 2010) would be:

     a.
-Generate the 2D profile by plotting the mathematical function which describes the profile using an R script (i.e. using RStudio).
+Generate the 2D profile by plotting the mathematical function which describes the profile using an R script (i.e. see the section on *Custom code : R scripts*).

     b.
 Export the plotted profile image from RStudio as an \"svg\" type file.
 Make sure to choose the option to **not** conserve the